St. Herman’s Spruce Island: The Beauty America is Missing

 But St. Herman was a man of sensitivity.
 The pious Orthodox Christian senses the depths of his own sins and thus his great need of repentance in order to find God.
 Valaam was his place of repentance; Valaam has been the place of repentance of thousands of monks for over a millennium.
 And repentance means, in the Orthodox Tradition, not merely asking for forgiveness or having a feeling of contrition when we have done something wrong, but it is an entire lifestyle of constantly turning from everything within us that falls short of the glory of God, and it continues for an entire lifetime.

-But St. Herman was sent from his beloved home to traverse roughly 6,000 miles westward across the vast Russian expanse as part of a spiritual mission to bring the light of the Orthodox faith of the native Alaskan peoples.
+But St. Herman was sent from his beloved home to traverse roughly 6,000 miles eastward across the vast Russian expanse as part of a spiritual mission to bring the light of the Orthodox faith to the native Alaskan peoples.

 Modern day piligrims arriving to Spruce Island by boat / oca.org Modern day piligrims arriving to Spruce Island by boat / oca.org